sunly5417/mekong-table/README.md

 ### Contact
 The contact page provides the restaurant address, phone numbers, email, and opening hours alongside a contact form for inquiries and reservations.

-## Academic Purpose

-This project was built as part of a web development homework assignment focused on creating a structured multi-page website using only HTML and CSS with semantic markup and SEO best practices.

 ## License

 This project is for educational purposes.